 French Masterpieces offers a sensual experience of brushstrokes and colours.
-The exhibition presents some of the Glyptotek’s most important works from the 19th century.
+The exhibition presents works from the 19th century.
 A period when art moves from being idealised, with a wealth of detail, to the use of a more free, often experimental expression.

 The French masterpieces all display technical brilliance, new motifs, combinations of colours and compositions.
 Each work is representative of the individual artist’s style and expression.
 They capture the artists’ aesthetic, heralding new ideas in art and stand out as unparalleled masterpieces.
-Here, then, are Monet, Rousseau, Courbet, Cézanne, Manet, van Gogh, Degas and Gauguin at their best!
+Here, then, are Monet, Rousseau, Courbet, Cézanne, Degas and Gauguin at their best!

 New Thinking and New Departures

 The 19th century was epoch-making in French art.
 At the beginning of the century, the French art academy, the Académie des Beaux-Arts, and the annual Salon Exhibition, more or less determined the official art of the period.
 However, from the 1850s onwards there were new currents and ideas.
 The changing political climate was of considerable significance for the circumstances in which art found itself.
 With the unofficial exhibition venues in the 1860s and the First Impressionist Exhibition in 1874, new possibilities for artists arose.

 Various artistic ideals circled around each other at this time.
 Sublime and idealised beauty, realism in the depiction of peasant life, the flickering of light and the significance of forms.
-Instead of a focus on stylistic development or artistic groupings and ”isms” the exhibition moves in close to the works’ actual creation and their significance, both in their era and for posterity.
-It is, therefore, technical accomplishment together with innovatory motifs and compositions, which bring these works together.
+The works exhibit all technical superiority as well as innovative designs and compositions.

 A New Acquisition